richardbergquist/realme-azure-b2c-integration/Assertion-MTS.md

 7. In **Password**, enter the password of the certificate (you can find this information in the `readme.txt` file in the `Integration-Bundle-MTS-VX.X.zip` zipped file)
 8. Click **Create**.

-## Customizing the Custom policies files
+## Customising the Custom Policies Files

 The policies files used in this tutorial have been modified from the [SocialAndLocalAccounts](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack/tree/master/SocialAndLocalAccounts) starter pack.